-- (i) the numerators of the capital adequacy ratios are defined in accordance with the following: - (a) CET1 Capital as defined in paragraph 9.1; - (b) Tier 1 Capital shall be the sum of CET1 Capital and Additional Tier 1 (AT1) Capital as defined in paragraph 10.1; and - (c) Total Capital shall be the sum of Tier 1 Capital and Tier 2 Capital as defined in paragraph 11.1; - (ii) total risk-weighted assets (RWA) shall be calculated as the sum of credit RWA, market RWA, operational RWA, and large exposure risk requirements as determined in accordance with the relevant guidelines in relation to risk-weighted assets. - (iii) where applicable, the sum of credit and market RWA in paragraph 6.2(ii) shall be further adjusted for investment accounts which are recognised as a risk absorbent.
+- (i) the numerators of the capital adequacy ratios are defined in accordance with the following: - (a) CET1 Capital as defined in paragraph 9.1; - (b) Tier 1 Capital shall be the sum of CET1 Capital and Additional Tier 1 Capital as defined in paragraph 10.1; and - (c) Total Capital shall be the sum of Tier 1 Capital and Tier 2 Capital as defined in paragraph 11.1; - (ii) total risk-weighted assets (RWA) shall be calculated as the sum of credit RWA, market RWA, operational RWA, and large exposure risk requirements as determined in accordance with the Guidelines on Risk Weighted Assets (Labuan Islamic Banks). - (iii) where applicable, the sum of credit and market RWA in paragraph 6.2(ii) shall be further adjusted for investment accounts5 which are recognised as a risk absorbent.

-For the avoidance of doubt, any committed but unfunded investment accounts (where actual cash has yet to be received from the Investment Account Holder) shall not qualify as risk absorbent.
+5 For the avoidance of doubt, any committed but unfunded investment accounts (where actual cash has yet to be received from the Investment Account Holder) shall not qualify as risk absorbent.